publications

 - Probability of Differentiation Reveals Brittleness of Homogeneity Bias in Large Language ModelsMessi H. J. Lee , and Calvin K. LaiJul 2024

 Homogeneity bias in Large Language Models (LLMs) refers to their tendency to homogenize the representations of some groups compared to others.
 Previous studies documenting this bias have predominantly used encoder models, which may have inadvertently introduced biases.
-To address this limitation, we prompted GPT-4 to generate single word/expression completions associated with 18 situation cues – specific, measurable elements of environments that influence how individuals perceive situations and compared the variability of these completions using probability of differentiation.
+To address this limitation, we prompted GPT-4 to generate single word/expression completions associated with 18 situation cues-specific, measurable elements of environments that influence how individuals perceive situations and compared the variability of these completions using probability of differentiation.
 This approach directly assessed homogeneity bias from the model’s outputs, bypassing encoder models.
 Across five studies, we find that homogeneity bias is highly volatile across situation cues and writing prompts, suggesting that the bias observed in past work may reflect those within encoder models rather than LLMs.
-Furthermore, these results suggest that homogeneity bias in LLMs is brittle, as even minor and arbitrary changes in prompts can significantly alter the expression of biases.
+Furthermore, we find that homogeneity bias in LLMs is brittle, as even minor and arbitrary changes in prompts can significantly alter the expression of biases.
 Future work should further explore how variations in syntactic features and topic choices in longer text generations influence homogeneity bias in LLMs.

 - Large Language Models Portray Socially Subordinate Groups as More Homogeneous, Consistent with a Bias Observed in HumansMessi H.J.
 Lee , Jacob M. Montgomery , and Calvin K. LaiIn The 2024 ACM Conference on Fairness, Accountability, and Transparency , Jun 2024